 This photograph is of the world’s first observation of a neutrino in a hydrogen bubble chamber.
 The event was produced in a synchronized cyclotron on November 13, 1970.
 The invisible neutrino followed the dashed yellow line and struck a proton at the point from which the three particle tracks originate.
 The neutrino then turned into a muon, whose path is traced by the long blue line.
 The short red track, labeled “p,” follows the proton.
 The orange track marks the path of a pi-meson created by the collision.
 In this chapter, you will learn about the basic structure of the atomic nucleus.

-Atoms of the same element always have the same number of protons in their nuclei, but may have differing numbers of electrons or neutrons.
-Radioactivity is the result of nuclear decay and the emission of sub-atomic particles.
-Quarks are the smallest particles known to date, and are the building blocks of the primary sub-atomic particles.
-Nuclear reactors release vast quantities of energy by harnessing the interactions of atomic nuclei.
+Atoms of the same element always have the same number of protons in their nuclei, but they may have differing numbers of electrons or neutrons.
+Radioactivity is the result of nuclear decay and the emission of subatomic particles.
+Quarks are the smallest particles known to date; they are the building blocks of the primary subatomic particles.
+Nuclear reactors can release vast quantities of energy by harnessing the interactions of atomic nuclei.